Independent Research Fellowships

 - Candidate Statement - a short statement (max 1 side of A4) describing how your research fits within the Chemistry Research Themes and how you fit in within the remit of your chosen fellowship scheme(s)

-- Sponsor Statement - a supporting statement by a sponsor academic in the department identifying opportunities for collaboration and new skills/capabilities that the candidate and project would bring to the department
+- Sponsor Support Letter - a supporting letter by a sponsor academic in the department identifying opportunities for collaboration and new skills/capabilities that the candidate and project would bring to the Department

 There are many different fellowship schemes from different funders.
 Each scheme will have different eligibility criteria and application processes.